 Type: Teaspooned Malt Japanese Whisky

-Ageing barrels: Mizunara and three months on a cargo ship sailing in the Indian Ocean
+Ageing casks: Mizunara and three months on a cargo ship sailing in the Indian Ocean

 Added coloring: No